-$\mathbf{X}^ = F(\mathbf{S}, \mathbf{d})$ is said to be an NBS in S for the disagreement point d, if the following axioms are satisfied.
+Definition 3 (NBS): $\mathbf{X}^ = F(\mathbf{S}, \mathbf{d})$ is said to be an NBS in S for the disagreement point d, if the following axioms are satisfied.

-- 1. Individual Rationality: $X_i^ \ge d_i$ for all i. - 2.
-Feasibility: $\mathbf{X}^ \in \mathbf{S}$. - 3.
-Pareto Optimality: X is Pareto optimal. - 4.
-Independence of Irrelevant Alternatives: If $\mathbf{X}^ \in \mathbf{S}' \subset \mathbf{S}$ and $\mathbf{X}^ = F(\mathbf{S}, \mathbf{d})$, then $\mathbf{X}^ = F(\mathbf{S}', \mathbf{d})$. - 5.
-Independence of Linear Transformations: For any linear scale transformation ψ , $\psi(F(\mathbf{S}, \mathbf{d})) = F(\psi(\mathbf{S}), \psi(\mathbf{d}))$. - 6.
-Symmetry: If S is invariant under all exchanges of users, $F_i(\mathbf{S}, \mathbf{d}) = F_j(\mathbf{S}, \mathbf{d})$ for all possible users i, j.
+- 1) Individual Rationality: $X_i^ \ge d_i$ for all i. - 2) Feasibility: $\mathbf{X}^ \in \mathbf{S}$. - 3) Pareto Optimality: X^ is Pareto optimal. - 4) Independence of Irrelevant Alternatives: If X ∈ S' ⊂ S and X = F(S, d), then X = F(S', d). - 5) Independence of Linear Transformations: For any linear scale transformation ψ , $\psi(F(\mathbf{S}, \mathbf{d})) = F(\psi(\mathbf{S}), \psi(\mathbf{d}))$. - 6) Symmetry: If S is invariant under all exchanges of users, $F_i(\mathbf{S}, \mathbf{d}) = F_i(\mathbf{S}, \mathbf{d})$ for all possible users i, j.

 The axioms 1, 2, and 3 define the bargaining set B. Thus, the NBS is located in the bargaining set.
 The axioms 4, 5, and 6 are called axioms of fairness.
 The axiom 4 states that if the bargaining solution of the larger set is found on a smaller domain, then the solution is not affected by expanding the domain.
 This axiom provides a powerful property for our resource management problem when there are utility limits for each user.
-For example, if the utility is defined as the quality of multimedia content, it might be possible that in a specific application, a higher quality level (e.g., 40dB of Peak Signal to Noise Ratio) is not required.
+For example, if the utility is defined as the quality of multimedia content, it might be possible that in a specific application, a higher quality level [e.g., 40 dB of peak signal-to-noise ratio (PSNR)] is not required.
 In this case, the NBS is invariant by limiting the maximum achievable utility if the axiom 4 is satisfied.
 The axiom 5 states that the bargaining solution is invariant if the utility function and disagreement point are scaled by a linear transformation.
 This axiom can also be used to obtain the NBS in a linearly transformed domain when the utility function and the disagreement point has a form of linear transformation.
-This is especially useful when the utility is a linear function of the rate like in e.g., MPEG-FGS video coders [23].
+This is especially useful when the utility is a linear function of the rate like in, e.g., MPEG-FGS video coders [22].
 In this case, defining the bargaining solution in the utility or resource space is equivalent.
 The axiom 6 implies that if users have the same disagreement points and utility functions, they will have the same utility regardless of their indices.
 This represents an important fairness criteria for our problem that gives incentives to multimedia users to collaborate, as they can rely on the system to provide their equal treatment when their utility-resource tradeoffs vary over time.